Praxis Principles of Learning and Teaching: Grades K-6 (5622) Practice Test

-The Praxis II Principles of Learning and Teaching: Grades K-6 Exam is required in most states as part of the teacher credentialing process.
+The Praxis Principles of Learning and Teaching: Grades K-6 Exam is required in most states as part of the teacher credentialing process.
 The exam is a measure of your knowledge of core teaching standards, specifically for children at this particular developmental stage.

 When and Where Can I Take the Exam?